bennahugo/RFIMasker/README.md

 # RFI Masker
-Tiny tool to apply a numpy boolean array to the spectral flags column of a measurement set to mask out known RFI sources like GSM and satelite in L-band.
-Typically flagging known RFI sources produces much better backgrounds and tools like the mighty AOFlagger RFI hammer needs fewer iterations to converge to good solutions.

     Copyright (C) 2016  SKA South Africa

     This program is free software: you can redistribute it and/or modify